by Tom Allen

 Find me on LinkedIn

 Environmental concerns are becoming an increasingly important part of M&A due diligence, yet they are still often overlooked.
-The key objective of environmental due diligence is the identification of all material environmental risks that may effect a transaction, either pre- or post-closing.
+The key objective of environmental due diligence is the identification of all material environmental risks that may affect a transaction, either pre- or post-closing.
 Environmental issues can significantly impact the valuation of a transaction from the Acquirer’s perspective (such as if liabilities are discovered).

 It is important to ensure that the extent of environmental due diligence reflects the potential risk factors at play (i.e. being able to differentiate between material/non-material environmental issues).
 Furthermore, environmental due diligence should provide scope to uncover information that can be of value post-closing.
 For instance, the process may identify possible methods of risk mitigation to be implemented post-close.